Are skin allergies common in dogs?

 While skin allergies can affect any breed, West Highland White Terriers, Bichon Frises and Shar Peis are particularly prone.
 Skin allergies normally develop between 3 months and 6 years of age.

-What are the symptoms of skin allergies?
+What are the symptoms of skin allergies in dogs?

 The symptoms of skin allergies generally include: